 At their core, the SBIR and STTR programs are government initiatives designed to support scientific excellence and technological innovation through the investment of federal research funds.
 Spearheaded by the Small Business Administration (SBA), these programs aim to stimulate the economy by encouraging the participation of small businesses in federal R&D endeavors.
+Understanding the key differences between SBIR and STTR grants is essential for choosing the right program for your business.

 The SBIR program, established in 1982, offers competitive grants to small businesses engaged in research and development (R&D) that has the potential for commercialization.
 It's structured in three phases: